trasher/bach/README.md

 release, but while it is not, we have to apply patch manually after having installed dependencies via composer.
-Patch is available at: https://github.com/basdenooijer/solarium/issues/240
+Patch is available at: https://github.com/basdenooijer/solarium/issues/240 Run "phing patch-vendors" to automatically apply the relevant patch.

 Create database if it doe not exists yet::